PyBotDevs/isobot-old/README.md

 Also is in the first lines of the code.

 # How to install
-To install for windows, simply run windows_install.bat.
+To install for windows, simply run windows_installer.bat.
-If you are on a machine with Linux, run linux_install.sh.
+If you are on a machine with Linux, run linux_installer.sh.

 # features
 • A working currency system using 'pickle' module.